Skip to content

 DFF.THREAD.is_all_finished

-The DFF.THREAD.is_all_finished property is used to determine if all functions in the current thread pool have finished executing.
+The DFF.THREAD.is_all_finished property is used to determine whether all functions in the current thread pool have been executed

 Example